Kevin-G-Chen/UORCA/README.md

 - automate analysis of these datasets (including data extraction and results generation)
 - place these results in the context of other available information, e.g. from other public datasets

 We can leverage the power of LLMs to achieve the above.
 LLMs have been used in, for example, literature review (evidencing  LLMs' ability to collate information), as well as in assisting analysis of datasets (e.g. [Bioinformatics Agent](https://www.biorxiv.org/content/10.1101/2024.05.22.595240v2) or [scChat](https://www.biorxiv.org/content/10.1101/2024.10.01.616063v2.full)).
-These feature chat interfaces - not a limitation (and indeed, can be beneficial for data interaction), however the existence of such tools indicates that similar or identical workflows are not valuable to the scientific community.
+The existence of such tools indicates that similar or identical workflows are not valuable to the scientific community.

 __Instead, the main area where we can differentiate, gain value, and provide meaningful scientific contributions will be integrating the findings across datasets.
 Doing so will allow us to derive richer conclusions from datasets.__